 KD: Over the last five years, we have seen a significant uptick in the number of private credit funds providing financing solutions at the portfolio company and fund level.
 As a result, I see our practice continuing to follow this trend and to focus on developing our fund knowledge, experience and expertise, as well as collaboration with our corporate and restructuring practices.
 In particular, direct lending has taken over a larger part of loans provided to middle-market companies.
 Financial technology is another area where I see continued focus and growth, both around ledger-based technologies and machine learning, including AI.

-KP: Two developments that will continue to drive change in the financial markets practice are the increased number of deals done with private lenders (e.g., non-bank lenders like private equity and hedge funds) and the impact of investors’ focus on ESG.
+KP: Private credit continues to drive change in the financial markets practice.
 Private lenders have become a mainstay in the financial markets practice and a viable alternative to banks – not just at distressed companies.
 While the economics of those deals can mirror traditional banking deals, there are important nuances in private lending deals where experience is key.
-With respect to ESG, there has been significant growth in sustainable finance, both in the United States and globally.
-Like private lending deals, ESG-focused deals, such as green bonds, have an additional level of complexity that requires skill and experience to navigate.

 CA: How can students keep up to date with trends in financial markets?